 All Californians age 12 and older are eligible for a COVID-19 vaccine.

 Children under 12 will be eligible during a later phase.
 See details for future phases in California's vaccination plan.

 Where can I get the COVID-19 vaccine?

-You can also visit your county's vaccine website to make an appointment at county-run vaccination clinics and major pharmacy chains.
+You can also visit My Turn or your county's vaccine website to make an appointment at state- and county-run vaccination clinics and major pharmacy chains.

 |Visit UCSF Benioff Children's Hospitals for vaccination information for pediatric patients.

-Following CDC and FDA guidance, UCSF is again offering the single-dose Johnson & Johnson (Janssen) COVID-19 vaccine, as well as the Pfizer and Moderna vaccines.
-Pfizer and Moderna require two doses and two appointments.
+Pfizer and Moderna COVID-19 vaccines require two doses and two appointments.
 When you get your first dose, we'll tell you how to schedule your second dose.
+The Johnson & Johnson (Janssen) vaccine is a single dose.
 All vaccines offer excellent protection against severe COVID-19, and we recommend getting vaccinated when you are eligible.

 San Francisco Free MUNI Rides